3ofcoins/vendorificator/README.md

  * `:command` -- command to run to download files
  * `:specs` -- files specifying what to download; these will be kept on the vendor branch together with downloaded dependencies
+ * `:extras` -- files that are needed for the tool to work, but which won't be committed to the vendor branch together with specs and dependencies

 Two convenience shortcuts are provided, `rubygems_bundler`, and `chef_berkshelf`.
 They take no arguments.
 Their definitions are